With the ever-increasing design surfaces, designers need an easy way to create and maintain consistent designs at scale.

 To accept multiple updates, do one of the following:

-- Multi-select linked colors, character styles, or components, and right-click Update.
+- Multi-select linked components, colors, character styles, and right-click Update.

 When you delete linked assets (colors, character styles, or components) in the source document, the link badge turns red indicating that the linked assets have a broken link and are missing from the source document.

 You can convert broken linked assets to local assets.
-Right-click the broken linked assets in the Assets panel and select Make Local Color or Make Local Character Style.
-All the objects that were previously linked to the broken linked color or character style are now linked to the local color or character style.
+Right-click the broken linked assets in the Assets panel and select Make Local Component, Make Local Color, or Make Local Character Style.
+All the objects that were previously linked to the broken linked component, color or character style are now linked to the updated local component, color or character style.

 You can delete linked assets only in the source document.
 This ensures that all the documents using linked assets from the source document are always synchronized with the changes.